wenjian80/soak8_lab/README.md

 cd /home/opc/soa_k8lab/scripts
 ./15_Soa_DomainConfig.sh

+#watch the pod, ctrl c to stop
 kubectl get po -n soans -w

+#tail the logs for admin server to see if is started
+kubectl logs soainfra-adminserver -n soans --follow
 ```

 Refer to  [prepare your Oracle SOA Suite in Kubernetes environment](https://oracle.github.io/fmw-kubernetes/soa-domains/installguide/prepare-your-environment/) for more details.